East Midlands Railway: Background

-Franchise suspension and termination agreement
+EMR Electrics was later rebranded as EMR Connect following an announcement in April 2021.

-With the onset of the COVID-19 pandemic leading to a collapse in revenues in March 2020, the franchise was suspended and replaced by an Emergency Measure Agreement for six months under which the Department for Transport assumed responsibility for all revenues and costs and EMR was paid a management fee.
-This was superseded by an Emergency Recovery Measures Agreement (ERMA) under which the original franchise agreement was terminated.
-The franchise will operate until March 2022.
+Covid-19 and franchise suspension

-In 2021, the DfT issued an updated prior information notice, which confirmed that the ERMA period would be extended until 16 October 2022.
+Following the onset of the COVID-19 pandemic and a resulting collapse in both passenger numbers and ticket revenues in March 2020, the franchise agreement was suspended and replaced by an Emergency Measure Agreement for six months under which the Department for Transport assumed responsibility for all revenues and costs and EMR was instead paid a management fee.
+This arrangement was superseded by an Emergency Recovery Measures Agreement (ERMA) under which the original franchise agreement was terminated.
+At the time, it was announced that the EMR franchise would operate until March 2022.

-Following this the company was given a direct award of a four-year National Rail Contract, with the option of extending it for a further period of up to four years.
+In October 2021, the DfT issued an updated prior information notice that confirmed that the ERMA period would be extended until 16 October 2022.
+During October 2022, it was announced that EMR had received a direct award of a four-year National Rail Contract, the terms of which included the option of extending it for a further period of up to four years.

-Strike
+Industrial action and ownership change

 EMR was one of several train operators impacted by the 2022-2023 United Kingdom railway strikes, which was the first national rail strike in the UK for three decades.
 Its workers were amongst those who participated in industrial action due to a dispute over pay and working conditions.
+On multiple occasions, EMR has requested that the travelling public avoid using its services on certain dates due to these strikes.